chimericdream/worldofpannotia.com/src/game-rules/adventuring/combat/special-attacks/index.md

 You can instead target a specific grid intersection.
 Treat this as a ranged attack against AC 5.
 However, if you target a grid intersection, creatures in all adjacent squares are dealt the splash damage, and the direct hit damage is not dealt to any creature.
 (You can't target a grid intersection occupied by a creature, such as a Large or larger creature; in this case, you're aiming at the creature.)

-If you miss the target (whether aiming at a creature or a grid intersection), roll 1d8.
+If you miss the target (whether aiming at a creature or a grid intersection), roll {% die_roll 1 8 0 %}.
 This determines the misdirection of the throw, with 1 being straight back at you and 2 through 8 counting clockwise around the grid intersection or target creature.
 Then, count a number of squares in the indicated direction equal to the range increment of the throw.

 After you determine where the weapon landed, it deals splash damage to all creatures in adjacent squares.